peteroupc/peteroupc.github.io/bernoulli.md

 1. Generate an exponential random variate _E_ (with rate 1).
 2. Set _n_ to 0.
-3. Do the following process repeatedly, until the algorithm returns a value:
+3. Do the following process repeatedly until the algorithm returns a value:
     1. Set _inf_ to max(0, _a_\[_n_\]), then set _sup_ to min(0, _inf_+_err_\[_n_\]).
     2. If _E_ is less than _inf_+_intinf_, return 0.
 If _E_ is less than _sup_+_intinf_, go to the next step.
 If  neither is the case, return 1.
     3. Set _n_ to 1.